Joanne Daviau RM, MA

-I love canoeing and cross country skiing, and really enjoy working with mothers and their families.
-My Canadian husband has taught in the arctic, and in many first nations communities.
+I love canoeing and cross-country skiing and really enjoy working with mothers and their families.
+My Canadian husband has taught in the Arctic, and in many first nations communities.
 I have 3 children, all boys, 2 of which were born at home-all caught by midwives!

 I am inspired by the transformative powers of birth and enjoy walking with clients and their families along their paths.

-Laya Bourguignon RM
+Laya Bourguignon, RM

 My path toward midwifery began with my being present for the birth of my little sister when I was six years old.
-From that day on, I knew that I would someday be involved with maternity care.
+From that day on, I knew that I would someday be involved in maternity care.

-During my training in the UBC Midwifery Program, I studied under midwives in: Vancouver, Nelson, Uganda and Nanaimo, where I continued on working as a registered midwife after graduation.
+During my training in the UBC Midwifery Program, I studied under midwives in Vancouver, Nelson, Uganda and Nanaimo, where I continued on working as a registered midwife after graduation.